csatucy/HelpDesk/README.md

 # Prerequisites
 LAMP server.
 Tested with PHP 5.3 and MySQL 5.5.37

-Some trivial changes (changing references to our local environment) will be required since this was custom made for our department.
-These will eventually be removed and place in proper configuation parameters.
+Some trivial changes (references to our local environment) will be required since this was custom made for our department.
+These references will eventually be removed and paremeterized in proper configuation files.
 Help us identify these changes by submitting bugs/issues.